Any successful organisation will develop a clear strategic business plan, doing the same for yourself will ensure a successful career.

 Write goals down

 Write down clear goals regarding the type of organisation or industry you would like to work in.
-Undertake research on the Internet, speak to any contacts you have and make sure you write down objectives and goals that relate to your career.
+Undertake research on the internet, reach out to your network for advice and make sure you write down objectives and goals that relate to your career.

 Be specific with time frames and give yourself measurable targets.
 These will change over time, but the key is to write them down, assess and review them regularly.